-For the past 80+ years, the Quarry Swim Club has run as a picture-postcard swimming area, and although bathing suit styles may have changed throughout the course of the years, much of the Quarry has remained the same.
+For almost 100 years, the Quarry Swim Club has run as a picture-postcard swimming area.
+Although bathing suit styles may have changed over the years, much of the Quarry has remained the same.

 The springs continued to produce an abundance of water, filling the hole to its current depth of approximately 55 feet.
-Consequently, when those hot, hazy days of summer hit and school was out, no fence, wall or sign could keep the kids away from the hidden treasure that became "the old swimming hole".
+Consequently, when those hot, hazy days of summer hit and school was out, no fence, wall or sign could keep kids away from the hidden treasure that became "the old swimming hole."
 As word spread, locals began to climb over and around the rickety fence that surrounded the place.
-The local kids would walk, bike or hitch-hike to this
+The local kids would walk, bike or hitch-hike to this Beautiful spot to cool off.

 Special thanks to Jack Koeppel and the Hopewell Valley Historical Society for the historical research of the Quarry Swim Club's early days!